T.I. & Tiny: Friends & Family Hustle

-T.I. & Tiny: Friends & Family Hustle is an American reality television series that airs on VH1 and premiered on October 22, 2018.
+T.I. & Tiny: Friends & Family Hustle is an American reality television series that aired on VH1 and premiered on October 22, 2018.

 On March 26, 2020, it was announced that the third season would premiered on April 13, 2020.
 On January 13, 2021, the series was renewed for a fourth season, which was originally set to premiere in spring 2021.
 On February 5, 2021, it was announced that the series was suspended production due to sexual abuse allegations of T.I. and Tiny.

 Premise

 The series chronicles the life of hip-hop artist T.I., his wife Tameka "Tiny" Cottle-Harris, their seven children and also the lives of their friends Monica, Toya Wright, and LeToya Luckett.